-The Police would like to alert members of the public to the re-emergence of phishing scams involving the delivery of parcels.
-Since January 2022, at least 454 victims have fallen prey to such scams, with total losses amounting to at least $675,000.
+The Police have observed the re-emergence of phishing scams involving the delivery of parcels.
+Since January 2022, at least 415 victims had fallen prey to such scams, with losses amounting to at least $574,000.

 Members of the public are advised to follow these crime prevention measures:

 - Do not click on URL links provided in unsolicited emails and text messages;

 - Always verify the authenticity of the information with official websites or sources;

 - Never disclose your personal or Internet banking details and OTPs to anyone; and

 - Report any fraudulent credit/debit card charges to your bank immediately.

 For more information on scams, members of the public can visit www.scamalert.sg or call the Anti-Scam Hotline at 1800-722-6688.
 Join the ‘Spot the Signs.
 Stop the Crimes’ campaign at www.scamalert.sg/fight by signing up as an advocate to receive up-to-date messages and share them with your family and friends Anyone with information on such scams may call the Police Hotline at 1800-255-0000 or submit information online at www.police.gov.sg/iwitness.
 Together, we can help stop scams and prevent our loved ones from falling prey to scams.

 Image 1: Screenshot of phishing SMS directing victims to phishing website